Payanam (2011 film): Plot

-Ravi plans an operation to rescue the victims and names it Operation Garuda.
-Through a female cleaner, he secretly sends a mobile phone hidden in a food packet onto the plane so he can exchange information with Colonel Jagadheesh.
-Ravi plans to shoot the hijackers while they transit to a new flight by asking the passengers to bend down when they get a signal.
-The plan succeeds, and four of the five hijackers are killed.
-The last terrorist is killed with the help of two passengers.
-The plastic explosive is found in Afshana's bag.
-Ravi throws it away and the bag explodes.
-The operation ends, the Prime Minister appreciates Ravi, and the passengers continue to their destination.
+Ravi plans an operation to rescue the passengers and names it Operation Garuda (in Tamil)/Gaganam (in Telugu).
+Through a female cleaner, he secretly sends a mobile phone hidden in a food packet onto the plane so he can gather information from Colonel Jagadheesh.
+Jagadheesh then gives information on number of terrorists present in the plane and the weapons they're carrying.
+Ravi plans to shoot down the hijackers while they transit to a new flight by asking the passengers to bend down when they get a signal (i.e. Church bell) and also warns that the terrorists' should not overhear about this plan.
+The plan succeeds with four of the five hijackers getting killed.
+The last terrorist is killed with the help of two passengers after a brief panic situation.
+The plastic explosive isn't initially found in the plane or in the possession of the dead terrorists' as per the bomb squad.
+However, Ravi suspects it's likely to be placed in one of the passengers bags and is found in Afshana's bag in the process as she reveals that one of the terrorists falsely gifted her before she gets out of the plane.
+Ravi then throws the explosive away by driving it in a jeep to a good distance away from the terminal building and the planes, it then explodes in the Jeep but Ravi jumps out of the jeep few seconds before the explosion.
+The operation ends successfully, the government authorities including Vishwanath and the Prime Minister appreciate Ravi, and the passengers become happy and thrilled with the success of the operation.

-The passengers happily leave the flight, saying farewell each other, and agree to meet again.
+The passengers happily leave the flight, saying farewell to each other, and agree to meet again.
 The terrorists' names are revealed to be Yasin (the leader), Munna, Omar, Anwar and Abdul.